 Dealing with stubborn weight gain can feel like a never-ending battle.
 But, there’s hope.
-The world of weight loss medications has changed, offering new chances for success1.
+The world of weight loss medications that actually work has changed, offering new chances for success.

-- FDA-approved weight loss medications can lead to 3-12% more weight loss than lifestyle changes alone2.
+- FDA-approved weight loss medications that actually work can lead to 3-12% more weight loss than lifestyle changes alone.

-- Criteria for prescribing weight loss drugs typically start at a BMI of 30 or greater, or a BMI of 27 or greater with weight-related health conditions1.
+- Criteria for prescribing weight loss medications that actually work drugs typically begin at a BMI of 30 or higher, or a BMI of 27 or higher with weight-related health conditions.

-- Semaglutide (Wegovy) was approved in 2021 for adults and children aged 12+ with obesity or excess weight and weight-related medical problems1.
+- Semaglutide (Wegovy) was approved in 2021 for adults and children aged 12+ with obesity or excess weight and weight-related medical problems.

-- GLP-1 receptor agonists like Wegovy and Ozempic have seen a rise in prescriptions and online searches1.
+- GLP-1 receptor agonists, such as Wegovy and Ozempic, have seen a rise in prescriptions and online searches.

-- Weight loss medications work best when combined with lifestyle changes for effective and sustainable results2.
+- Weight loss medications that actually work are most effective when used in conjunction with lifestyle changes to achieve effective and sustainable results.

 Understanding FDA-Approved Weight Loss Medications